kriskowal/lode/README.md

 should be statically linked by mappings and includes.
 Whether this will be mandatory remains undecided.

-It will be possible to load and mix Narwhal packages and both old and new NPM package styles.
-NPM is in the process of altering its API such that "lib" roots and "modules" declarations are no longer respected.

 The loader API will provide a means to get the JavaScript content and other resources in a working set of packages, so additional tools can be built to provide alternate